viclafargue/gpu-bdb/README.md

 Two reference implementations are provided with this kit.
 The general process to enable the execution of the benchmark consists of the following steps:
 1. Setting up the execution environment: Involves installing and configuring the hardware (e.g. CPU, memory, network interfaces, etc.) and software (e.g. Operating system, drivers, compilers, system administration tools, etc.) to an optimal state for the execution of the benchmark.
 2. Setting up the benchmark: Includes installing dependencies needed by the kit to successfully run in your execution environment.
 This may include creating virtual environments, installing direct software dependencies for the kit, copying files to multiple nodes in the case of a cluster, etc. Additional details are provided in the *Setting up the benchmark* section below.
 3. Creating a benchmark configuration file: Involves editing one of the configuration files included in the kit to provide configuration parameters that optimize the usage of your system resources.
 The *driver/config* directory contains two sample configuration files: default.yaml and default-spark.yaml that can be used as configuration start point for the single-node and the multi-node implementations, respectively.
 Changes to those configuration files are in general allowed.
-However, parameters that can be used to change the runtime characteristics of the use cases  (e.g. num_clusters, epochs), typically specified in the *training_template*, *serving_template*, and *serving_throughput_template* keys, have restrictions and cannot be changed unless speficied in Appendix C of the specification.
+However, parameters that can be used to change the runtime characteristics of the use cases  (e.g. num_clusters, epochs), typically specified in the *training_template*, *serving_template*, and *serving_throughput_template* keys, have restrictions and cannot be changed unless specified in Appendix C of the specification.
 Additional details are provided in the *Running the benchmark* and the *Additional details for the multi-node reference implementation* sections below.
 4. Running the benchmark: Execute all benchmark phases.
 More details on how to run the benchmark are provided in the *Benchmark workflow* and the *Running the benchmark* sections below.

 # Important